The Glass Cannon

 - In the Legend System paladins with the Smiting track approach Gradual Grinder from the opposite direction, with most of their abilities granting offensive bonuses over time (they also have more traditional tactics in the form of stunning, defence debuffs and Wounds That Will Not Heal).
 As the Charisma stat determines both a paladin's defences and the size of these bonuses, Smiting paladins tend towards Stone Wall as a matter of course.

-- Arcanists and their job upgrade Summoners in Final Fantasy XIV are the game's predominant DoT class.
+- Arcanists and their job upgrade Summoners in Final Fantasy XIV are the game's predominant Damage Over Time class.
 The game doesn't shy away from pointing out that they use Bio to eat away at opponents and Miasma to suffocate them by filling their lungs with poison, but they're all exceedingly kind people and unambiguously a force for good.

 - The submissions fighters from Def Jam: Fight For NY.
 While other classes tend to have much flashier and direct techniques that aim to knock their opponent out quickly and brutally, (kickboxers get nasty kicks and grapples, wrestlers toss their opponents all over the stage like rag dolls, street fighters have slow but extremely powerful roundhouse punches and martial artists are Crazy Awesome Fragile Speedsters who will do anything, including bounce off the walls to find a new way to hurt you) submissions fighters will simply ignore whatever you're hitting them with while they pick out a body part like an arm or a leg and go to work until it's been weakened enough that the opponent has to give up.
 This tends to be a much slower route to victory because the other classes have various means including weapons to speed up getting a knockout, while the only means of getting a submission is wearing that limb down bit by bit.